Sean090900/sean_portfolio_public/huffmanEncoder/README.md

 # Huffman Encoder
 Created By: Sean Dickson

 IDE Used: Visual Studio Code

 Python Version: 3.13.0

 ## Overview
-explain what this is, and that it runs as a python module add cloning info fro github?
+explain what this is, and that it runs as a python module

+add cloning info from github?

 ## Running
 Steps for running this package: